 Hearth Groups are lay-led gatherings where people who share common interests come together to deepen their connections to Judaism and our Temple Beth Am community.
 They foster the intentional building of relationships, using Jewish experiences as inspiration for meaningful interaction and personal transformation.
 Group members make a commitment to the group and are jointly responsible for the group’s success.
 Anyone – regardless of their level of Jewish knowledge or experience – can be a group leader.
 Above all, these groups are a venue to connect, share stories and passions, and see and hear each other more deeply.
 Each group is organized around a specific topic or interest and will meet for five to eight sessions.
 We have a variety of groups in each of the three houses of Temple Beth Am: Beit K’hilah (community), Beit T’filah (spirituality), and Beit Midrash (learning).
-Our next round of Hearth Groups will begin in October.

 “Tzedek Tzedek Tirdof / Justice, justice, you shall pursue” (Deuteronomy 16:20)

 Since its founding, Temple Beth Am has been firmly committed to tzedek (justice), chesed (acts of loving kindness), and tikkun olam (repairing the world) as a vital part of how we deepen our relationship to Judaism.
-We hope that in practicing these values, our community gains a actionable awareness of the issues we face today
+We hope that in practicing these values, our community gains an actionable awareness of the issues we face today